DiffusionNOCS: Managing Symmetry and Uncertainty in Sim2Real Multi-Modal Category-level Pose Estimation: Method

 \section{Method}

 \textbf{Task Description.} We seek to estimate the 6D pose of unknown instances in known categories from a single image.
+At inference time, we assume a depth image, 2D bounding box and category ID encompassing detected objects are given, but can flexibly accommodate more inputs, such as RGB, if available.
 To train the model, we use only synthetic data generated via rendering openly available 3D models, resulting in respective RGB, depth images, and category IDs.
-At inference time, our method requires only a 2D bounding box paired with a depth or RGB image, but can flexibly accommodate more input modalities if available.

-\textbf{Overview.} Rather than attempting to predict the pose directly from images, we instead predict dense canonical maps, a powerful intermediate representation from which object pose estimates can be extracted.
-We propose a dense canonical map estimator via diffusion models that does not require any special operations to handle any type of symmetry.
+\textbf{Overview.} We propose a dense canonical map estimator via diffusion models that does not require special operations to handle any type of symmetry.
 We name our method DiffusionNOCS as the normalized object coordinate space (NOCS) \cite{Wang2019-hy} is leveraged as the dense canonical map, which our diffusion model is trained to predict.
 In this section, we first explain the network architecture and its input representations, then propose a synthetic data generation method and an entire pipeline for category-level object pose estimation.